Facts

 Livelihoods and food security

-In the regions most affected by displacement and food insecurity, our teams:
+In the regions most affected by displacement and compromised food security, our teams:

 - build stores in vulnerable communities and supply them with grain